open-telemetry/opentelemetry-specification/specification/trace/api.md

 `Provider` instances are registered with the API via some language-specific mechanism, for instance the `ServiceLoader` class in Java.

+## Tracer

+The tracer is responsible for creating `Span`s.

+Note: Apart from the library name and version provided to the `TracerProvider` to get them, `Tracer`s are not usually expected to not have mutable state on their own (but they may contain a reference to shared mutable configuration that is expected to be owned by the TracerProvider).

 ### Tracer operations

 The `Tracer` MUST provide functions to:

-- Create a new `Span`
+- [Create a new `Span`](#span-creation) (see the section on `Span`)

 The `Tracer` SHOULD provide methods to:

 - Get the currently active `Span`
 - Make a given `Span` as active

-The `Tracer` MUST internally leverage the `Context` in order to get and set the current `Span` state and how `Span`s are passed across process boundaries.
+The `Tracer` MUST use the [`Context`](../context/Context.md) in order to get and set the current `Span` state and to decide how `Span`s are passed across process boundaries.

-When getting the current span, the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` if there is no currently active `Span`.
+When getting the current `Span` while there is none that is currently active, the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` and `IsRecording` being false.

-When creating a new `Span`, the `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
-The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless an explicit parent is provided or the option to create a span without a parent is selected, or the current active `Span` is invalid.
+For any two `Tracer`s returned from the same `TracerProvider` and queried at the same time in the same logical execution unit (see [Context](../context/Context.md)), the active Span MUST be the same unless at least one them returns the placeholder span (see above).
+Note: This means that implementations are allowed to "disable" a `Tracer` such that it has no active `Span`.
+Such `Tracer`s are expected but not required to also return placeholder `Span`s when creating a new `Span` and to do nothing if requested to set the current `Span`.

 The `Tracer` SHOULD provide a way to update its active `Span` and MAY provide convenience functions to manage a `Span`'s lifetime and the scope in which a `Span` is active.
 When an active `Span` is made inactive, the previously-active `Span` SHOULD be made active.
 A `Span` maybe finished (i.e. have a non-null end time) but still active.
-A `Span` may be active on one thread after it has been made inactive on another.
+A `Span` may be active in one logical execution unit after it has been made inactive on another.

 ## SpanContext